Is collagen worth the hype? In short, yes!

-The antioxidant vitamin C helps prevent collagen breakdown due to free radical damage.
-It also helps convert the amino acid proline into hydroxyproline, which stimulates collagen synthesis and also works to stabilize the structure of the collagen protein itself.
+Not naturally made by the body, vitamin C is an antioxidant that stamps out free radicals to prevent collagen breakdown.
+It also helps convert the amino acid proline into hydroxyproline, which stimulates collagen synthesis and works to stabilize the collagen protein structure itself [source].

-Find it in: citrus fruits like oranges, lemons, and grapefruit, broccoli, Brussels sprouts, parsley, kale, kiwi fruit, bell peppers, and beet greens.
+Find it in: citrus fruits like oranges, lemons, and grapefruit, rose hips, broccoli, Brussels sprouts, parsley, kale, kiwi fruit, bell peppers, and beet greens.

 Recipes to try: Roasted Broccoli 3 Ways | Grilled Vegetable Sandwiches | Grapefruit Immune Boosting Smoothie | Kale Salad with Oranges & Blueberries | Beet Greens and Avocado with Creamy Tahini Dressing

 Working together with vitamin C, the tocopherol compounds in vitamin E are powerful scavengers that scoop up and deactivate free radicals [source].

 Find it in: green leafy vegetables like spinach and broccoli, vegetable oils like sunflower and safflower, corn, soy, nuts and seeds, mango, kiwi fruit.

 Catechins are a type of phenolic compound that is thought to be photo-protective to the skin, meaning they help protect it from damage caused by the sun [source].
 Catechin compounds also work to prevent improper cross-linking of collagen to elastin—the other primary protein on our skin—as we age.